RosieBarrows/4ch-py/README.md

 Deactivate your base environment and activate your conda environment.

+In 0_extract_surfs.sh, the path to the heartFolder is provided.
+Check that this is the correct path and that the text within this file provides the name of your heart folder.

 *You should already have a heart folder (i.e. example_mesh) with the following structure:*